 We have seen Angelina Jolie, Kim Kardashian, Beyoncé, and even Katie Hopkins depicted in poses which very clearly borrow from the classical iconography associated with the Virgin Mary (and/or the Sacred Heart):

-Whether you find these images offensive is a matter for your own conscience.
-They may even be disrespectful, but it is important to remember that they are only images.
-For those for whom images play an important rôle (mainly Catholics and the Eastern Orthodox), there is no suggestion that it is the image itself which is actually worshipped, but rather what it points to, or suggests.
+Whether you find these images offensive is a matter for your own sensibilities and conscience.
+They may even be disrespectful, but it is important to remember that they are only images (and it is worth remembering that some Protestant Christians even respectfully devotional images as idolatrous).
+But for those for whom images play an important rôle (mainly Catholics and the Eastern Orthodox), there is no suggestion that it is the image itself which is actually worshipped, but rather what it points towards, or recalls.
 Thus, while depicting Michael Jackson in a pose which is suggestive of Christian iconography is not necessarily blasphemous, actually praying to Michael Jackson would be:

-Both Islam and Judaism eschew human images in their iconography, the former famously so (although there is variation here — I’ve seen devotional images of the Prophet Mohammed in the bazaars of Iran).
-The prohibition of images makes little sense in Christianity because Jesus is himself an image — the human manifestation of the invisible and unknown God.
+Both Islam and Judaism eschew human images in their iconography, the former famously so (although there is variation here — I have seen devotional images of the Prophet Mohammed in the bazaars of Iran).
+Despite frequent bouts of iconoclasm in the Church, the prohibition of images makes little sense in Christianity because Jesus is himself an image — the visible, human manifestation of the invisible and unknown God.
 This is why the heritage of Christian art is so very rich, and why, traditionally at least, the Epiphany was the main feast of Christ’s birth, not the Nativity (or ‘Christmas’).
-It was important because this was when Christ was ‘shown to’ and thus ‘seen by’ the world — not just his Jewish mother and foster father, Mary and Joseph, but the world beyond Israel, represented by the ‘Wise Men’ from the East.
-(It is the Epiphany with the Magi that Greggs chose to represent, incidentally).
+It was important because this was when Christ was ‘shown to’ and thus ‘seen by’ the world — not just his Jewish mother and foster father, Mary and Joseph, but the world beyond Israel, represented by the Magi from ‘the East’.
+(Incidentally, it is the Epiphany with the Magi that Greggs chose to represent.)

 Jesus, in Christianity, is visible and tangible, and therefore fragile and vulnerable.
 At the centre of the Christian faith is not an idea, or a philosophy, or a set of divine laws, but a person; a person that can be (and has been, billions of times) represented in art.

 Anyone who has read more than a couple of chapters of the Gospels can be left in no doubt that Jesus seemed almost obsessed with food and drink.
 How does he show his love for the poor and hungry?
 By feeding them with 5 loaves and 2 fishes.
 What is his first recorded miracle?
 Changing water into wine.
 What does his ‘perfect prayer’ ask God for?
 “Daily bread”.
 To what does he liken his followers?
 Yeast and salt.
-What is the word of God?
-Like wheat grains.
-What is his teaching?
-It is new wine.
+What is the word of God like?
+Grains of wheat.
+To what is his teaching likened?
+New wine.
 How does he describe heaven?
-Like a great banquet.
-What will be like the preaching of his apostles?
-Like a huge catch of fish.
+A great banquet.
+What will the preaching of his apostles be like?
+A huge catch of fish.
+And so forth.
 His obsession with eating and drinking was clearly apparent to his contemporaries, for he said of himself (Matt 11:19):